 Also, don’t let yourself be bullied by DM into giving someone the microphone.
 First of all, this reflects their bad intent, and secondly, nobody is entitled to your Space or your platform!

-Unless you have a large and dedicated following, a Twitter Space will start out somewhat slow.
+Unless you have a large and dedicated following, a Twitter Spaces can start out somewhat slow.
 You may only have a handful of people in your Space after being live for a few minutes.
 Worse, you won’t enjoy just filling the empty space with empty chatter (with yourself) to keep the people who are initially popping in from leaving.

 So, it’s a good idea to invite people during the creation process to become speakers in the Twitter Space.
 Some VIP speakers that I’ve approached have tight schedules and want a firm start and end-time for their participation in the Space.
 But yet, even though a VIP may bring a large audience with them – though this audience will still trickle in slowly – I don’t want to start a Space where I’m chatting with someone whose time is valuable when we’re only talking in front of a few people (even if only for a minute!)